-Founded in 1958, TUST is jointly constructed by the Chinese central government and Tianjin municipality.
+Founded in 1958 as Tianjin Institute of Light Industry, TUST is jointly constructed by the Chinese central government and Tianjin municipality.
 It is a key comprehensive university with balanced disciplines in industry, science, arts, agriculture, economics, management, medicine and laws.
 The university offers a whole range of degree programs of different levels, and was among the earliest universities in China to offer study programs to international students.

 The university has two main campuses: the Hexi Campus in the city proper and the TEDA Campus in the Tianjin Economic and Technological Development Area – the core of Tianjin New Coastal Area.
 The university covers an area of about 1 million square meters, with approximately 570,000 square meters construction area.
 The teaching equipment is valued at 718 million RMB Yuan ($100 million) while the library covers approximately 26,000 square meters and stores more than 1.87 million books and 3000 professional journals and magazines.
 There are more than 26,000 full-time students on campus and 2087 full-time faculty, including 713 full and associate professors, 685 master's and doctoral candidate supervisors.